 Hutongs of Beijing

-Statistics indicate that there used to be 4,550 hutongs in urban Beijing that were laid out in a Ming-dynasty pattern, and they were as wide as four metres and as narrow a 62 cm.
-These alleyways are a magnum opus in their own right, recorded as they do numerous cultural artifacts, places of historical and cultural interests, fascinating tales of dignitaries and anecdotes about the city and its people.
+Statistics indicate that there used to be 4,550 hutongs in urban Beijing that were laid out in a Ming-dynasty pattern, and they were as wide as four meters and as narrow as 62 cm.
+These alleyways are a magnum opus in their own right, recorded as they do numerous cultural artifacts, places of historical and cultural interests, fascinating tales of dignitaries, and anecdotes about the city and its people.

 A tour of the hutongs has become a major tourist program Beijing has to offer.

 Traditionally most urban Chinese used to live in quadrangles called siheyuan or "four-side enclosed courtyards".
 These courts, as the name implies, are formed by inward-facing houses on four sides, closed in by enclosure walls.